boxblinkracer/phpunuhi/README.md

 ### 4.1 Validate Command

-Start the validation of your translation files by running this command:
+Start the validation of your translations by running this command:

 ```bash
 # loads configuration phpunuhi.xml as default